-disclosed by downstream implementers (the omitted category in our regression).
+Columns (2) and (6) in Table 7 examine the relationship between the patent holder's business model and dSEP citation and litigation rates.
+We created a separate business-model category for the control patents, whose owners we did not attempt to code, and use that as the omitted category in these regressions.
+In column (2), we see that patents disclosed by pure-licensors, universities and component producers receive more citations than those disclosed by downstream implementers.
 Column (6) shows that firms with upstream business models are also more likely to assert their dSEPs in litigation.
 These findings are consistent with the idea that upstream technology developers are more reliant on patent monetization as part of their overall business model.
 Interestingly, we find similar results of even larger magnitude for the group of unclassified patent-holders.
 One interpretation of the latter finding is that the unclassified firms are relatively small, and consequently face similar incentives to monetize their patents instead of relying on complementary assets for capturing value.

 Columns (3) and (7) in Table 7 examine how the citation and litigation of dSEPs vary according to the terms of the licensing commitment.
 We consider four types of commitment: FRAND; Free (which includes both a royalty-free license and a non-assertion covenant); Terms (for a specific set of conditions, including price) and None.
-Column (3) shows that the difference in forward citations between dSEPs and random match control patents is largest for commitments to license the patents free of charge.
+Column (3) shows that the difference in forward citations between dSEPs and randomly matched control patents is largest for commitments to license the patents free of charge.
 However, the standard errors associated with non-FRAND commitments are all relatively large due to small sample sizes.
 Column (7) shows how the probability of litigation varies with the terms of the licensing commitment.
 For patents under a Free licensing commitment, there is no difference in the probability of litigation between the dSEPs and matched control patents.
 However, the FRAND patents have a 5.1 percentage point increase in litigation probability (roughly 300% compared to the baseline litigation rate for the controls), and the patents with no licensing commitment are 9.6 percentage points more likely to be litigated than their associated control patents.